PetroIvaniuk/llms-tools/README.md

 - [spacy-llm](https://github.com/explosion/spacy-llm) - integrates LLMs into spaCy, featuring a modular system for fast prototyping and prompting, and turning unstructured responses into robust outputs for various NLP tasks, no training data required, by Explosion
 - [Medusa](https://github.com/FasterDecoding/Medusa) - a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads
 - [Self-RAG]() - a new framework to train an arbitrary LM to learn to retrieve, generate, and critique to enhance the factuality and quality of generations, without hurting the versatility of LLMs
-- [OpenAgents](https://github.com/xlang-ai/OpenAgents) - an open platform for using and hosting language agents in the wild of everyday life
 - [Mirascope](https://github.com/Mirascope/mirascope), [docs](https://docs.mirascope.io) - a toolkit for developing production-ready LLM-powered tools using Python and Pydantic
 - [gateway](https://github.com/Portkey-AI/gateway) — route to 100+ open & closed source models with a unified API.
 It is also production-ready with support for caching, fallbacks, retries, timeouts, loadbalancing, and can be edge-deployed for minimum latency
+- [corenet](https://github.com/apple/corenet) - a library for training deep neural networks for variety of tasks, including foundation models (e.g., CLIP and LLM), object classification, object detection, and semantic segmentation
+### Agents
+- [OpenAgents](https://github.com/xlang-ai/OpenAgents) - an open platform for using and hosting language agents in the wild of everyday life
+- [agents](https://github.com/aiwaves-cn/agents) - an open-source library/framework for building autonomous language agents
+- [ChatDev](https://github.com/OpenBMB/ChatDev) - highly customizable and extendable framework, which is based on LLMs and serves as an ideal scenario for studying collective intelligence

 ## Devices
 - [Frame AI glasses](https://brilliant.xyz/) - , by Brilliant Labs